FerretCode/locomotive/README.md

 # locomotive

 A Railway sidecar service for sending webhook events when new logs are received.
-Supports Discord, Axiom, BetterStack and more!
+Supports Discord, Datadog, Axiom, BetterStack and more!

 ## Configuration